Resource-aware Cyber Deception for Microservice-based Applications: Problem formulation

 subject to

 Each addend in \eqref{eq:obj_func} provides the number of DAPs generated by the $x_m$ decoys replicating microservice $m$.
 Constraints \eqref{eq:const_cpu} and \eqref{eq:const_ram} ensure that the allocated decoys do not exceed the dedicated CPU and RAM resources defined by parameter $\delta$, respectively.
-Constraints \eqref{eq:const_single_node_cpu} and \eqref{eq:const_single_node_ram} enforce that each decoy must be allocated on the same node of the cloned microservice.
+Constraints \eqref{eq:const_single_node_cpu} and \eqref{eq:const_single_node_ram} enforce that each decoy must be allocated on the same computing node of the cloned microservice.
 Finally, constraint \eqref{eq:const_x} expresses the integer nature of the considered allocation problem.

 The proposed optimization problem is characterized by a non-linear objective function as it can be easily observed by the definition of $\bar{b}(v_i)$ in \eqref{eq:betwenness_formulation_decoy} which makes the solution computation very demanding.
 Moreover, the integrity constraint further exacerbates this issue as it renders the problem combinatorial.
 Intuitively, \eqref{eq:obj_func}-\eqref{eq:const_x} can be seen as a Knapsack problem with variable coefficients $\bar{b}(v_i)$ and thus its complexity is NP-hard \cite{suzuki1978generalized}.
-For this reason, this problem formulation is unpractical for real-world architectures having hundreds of active microservices whose resource occupation can be often reconfigured and thus leading to a decoy re-allocation.
-To overcome this limitation, we approximate the optimal allocation by designing an heuristic decoy allocation scheme to reduce the solution computational complexity.
+For this reason, this problem formulation is unpractical for large-scale microservice deployments that are often reconfigured as this would also require the recomputation of the decoy allocation.
+To overcome this limitation, we approximate the optimal allocation by designing a heuristic decoy allocation scheme to reduce the solution computational complexity.